Azure Monitors: Enabling Data Collection for Non-Default Resource States

 Example Scenario

-Problem: An Azure Data Factory resource is in Updating state.
+Problem: An Azure Data Factory resource is updating.
 The monitor shows the error:

 "Unable to perform data collection as the AzureDataFactory Provisioning State is in Updating state."